Quantum graph models of quantum chaos: an introduction and some recent applications: Quantum graphs, their stationary states and energy spectrum

 Non-trivial solutions to \eqref{quantization} exist for wave numbers \(k\) for which the quantum map \(\mathbf{U}(k)\) has a unit eigenvalue, and we arrive to the following criterion \cite{KotSmi_prl97,KotSmi_ap99,KosSch_jpa99,Bel_laa85,BolEnd_incol08,BolEnd_ahp09}:\\ The positive (discrete) energy spectrum \(E=k^2>0\) of the quantum graph is given, together with multiplicity, by the positive zeros $k$ of the \(\xi(k)\) \term{secular equation}

-The function \( \xi(k)\) is known as the \textit{secular function} or \textit{spectral determinant}.
+The function \( \xi(k)\) is known as the \textit{secular function}.
 Additionally, the positive energy $E=k^2$ eigenstates of the free Schr\"odinger Hamiltonian $H = -\frac{d^2}{dx^2}$ can be obtained from \eqref{quantization} which has as many linearly independent non-trivial solutions \(\mathbf{a}^\mathrm{in}\) as the multiplicity of $E$.

 The secular equation is the basis for the derivation of the trace formula, Section~\ref{sec:trace_formula} and for the Barra--Gaspard approach to eigenvalue and eigenvector statistics, Section~\ref{sec:BG}.
 While we derived the secular equations for quantum graph with Kirchhoff-Neumann conditions, a similar equation holds in more general circumstances.
 The presence of Dirichlet conditions alter the matrix $\mathbf{S}$: the Dirichlet vertex scattering matrix is $\sigma^{(\mv)} = (-1)$, in contrast to $(+1)$ predicted by \eqref{Kirchoff-Neumann BC} for the Neumann vertex).
 Importantly, $\mathbf{S}$ remains constant in this case.
 More general $\delta$-type conditions introduce $k$-dependence of the matrix $\mathbf{S}$, making the analytical tools much more difficult to apply.